CS3219-AY2324S1-G04/peerprep_user_service/README.md

 **Response**

 - `200` - Success.
-The response will contain 2 cookies, an access token cookie named "access-token", and a cookie for the expiry of the access token named "access-token-expiry".
-The access token expiry cookie is the only cookie that is not HTTP-only.
+  - Cookies:
+    - `access-token` - Contains access token.
+This cookie is HTTP-only.
+    - `access-token-expiry` - Contains expiry of the access token.
 - `400` - One or more query parameters are invalid.
 The reason for the error is provided in the response body.
   - Example response body:
     ```json